 Nowadays you don’t have to keep your records in a dusty old notebook or multiple spreadsheets that require constant manual updating.
-Instead you can just use Smart Workshop Software to keep track of your inventory.
+Instead you can just use Smart Manufacturing Software to keep track of your inventory.

 Simply put – you could say the perpetual inventory definition is the continuous updating of inventory, unlike periodic inventory, which is refreshed at intervals.

 And for your accounts the difference comes down to how cost of goods sold is calculated.